Writing your book will take forever if you let it – no word of a lie.

 With hindsight, I can see what was stopping me.
 Perhaps you’ll recognise some of the signs too.

-What’s stopping you from finishing your first book?
+What’s stopping you from writing your book (and getting it finished)?

 Ah, yes, good old overwhelm.
 The dream destroyer.
 Imagine you wake up one Saturday morning, the sun’s streaming through the window and you have a burst of energy.
 You’re in a decluttering mood.
 So you decide to sort out the kids’ bedrooms and get rid of their too-small clothes and all the tat and toys that no longer interest them.
 Armed with your black bags, you empty the wardrobe contents onto the bed.
 Then you sit on the floor with your head in your hands because you realise the enormity of the task.
 You’re going to be trapped in that little room all day.
 It’s one of those jobs you wish you’d never started, right?

 The same happens when you write down all your book ideas.
 One minute you’re full of gusto and excitement and ideas are flying from your head to your mind map, and the next you’re so overwhelmed by how many there are and the practicalities of pulling them together to create a book that you give up.
 You’re not the only one, by the way.
 Overwhelm has a lot to answer for.

 How can some people find the time to write even though they work full-time and have a young family to take care of?
 The answer is, they make their writing a priority.
 You can’t magic up extra hours in the day, but you can organise your schedule better, you can prioritise half an hour’s writing into your day (without crying off) and make sure (without the excuses) that your book gets finished.
 If you want something badly enough you will find the time to write it.
 Want a few ideas to help you find the time to write?
 Check out my book (the third one I wrote … see, you get into a groove once you get your first book out of your system):